 Health systems across the EU can provide an open space for research and innovation if the potential for clinic-industry collaboration is better understood and realised.

-Open call for SMEs based in a EU member state or H2020 associated country with Informative webinar on 22 September 2017.
+Open call for SMEs based in a EU member state or H2020 associated country

 How HealthEquity 2020 project helped regions to prioritise local needs, prepare action plans and secure funds.

 Effective longer-term strategic planning as part of a regional development process is about aligning local needs with clear growth goals through a continuous process that is: intelligent, innovative, integrated and implementable.

 The Health Equity 2020 project assists regions in Europe to draw up evidence-based action plans to address socioeconomic health inequalities with a comprehensive Toolkit developed by the Erasmus University Medical Centre.

 Possibilities for funding health equity under the European Structural and Investment Funds